IEscher/DAI-2022-HTTP-Infra/README.md

 CONTAINER ID   IMAGE            COMMAND                  CREATED          STATUS          PORTS                                   NAMES
 9187753936d4   php:7.2-apache   "docker-php-entrypoi…"   10 minutes ago   Up 10 minutes   0.0.0.0:9000->80/tcp, :::9090->80/tcp   amazing_noyce
 ```

+We can then access the page by reaching the [localhost:9001](http://localhost:9001) link in a browser.

 ### Image structure exploration